csmithswim/CullenaryCatalog/README.md

 * Lombok eliminates much of the boilerplate code in the Recipe model class.
 * The Recipe model class consists of a unique ID, name, category, date, description, ingredients and directions.
 The name, message, category and description must not be blank while the ingredients must not be null when making HTTP requests.
-* The RecipeService class contains methods that will save a recipe, find a recipe by ID, delete a recipe by ID, update a recipe and search for a recipe by category or name.
-Error handling and HTTP status codes are present in methods to ensure proper functionality.
+* The RecipeService class contains methods related to database management that will save a recipe, get all recipes, find a recipe by ID, delete a recipe by ID, update a recipe and search for a recipe by category or name.
 * The RecipeRepository interface has two methods to find a recipe by name or find a category and also extends the JPA's CrudRepository.
 * The RecipeController class handles the specific presentation layer of the application and contains the endpoints for the RecipeService methods.